 There are twelve academic departments at Albuquerque Academy.
 Faculty from the 6-7, 8-9, and 10-12 Divisions each are part of an academic department.
 A faculty chair oversees each department's curriculum, personnel, resources, and budgets.
 Chairs also communicate across departments and among the three divisions to encourage interdisciplinary connections.

-The Academy's educational program emphasizes six fundamental academic disciplines: English, history, mathematics, modern languages, science, and performing and visual arts.
+The Academy's educational program emphasizes six fundamental academic disciplines: English, history, mathematics, world languages, science, and performing and visual arts.
 Study in all six disciplines is required each year through grade 9.
 A decreasing number of requirements in the upper grades allows for a wider choice of electives.

 All students in grades 6 through 10 participate in experiential education